TraceParts/StackExchange.Utils.Http.Extensions.NewtonJson/README.md

 *If serializerSettings is null, JsonSerializer will use default settings from DefaultSettings.*

-Of course, you can use all others features from StackExchange, like this:
+Of course, you can use all other features from StackExchange, like this:
 ```c#
 var result = await Http.Request("https://example.com")
                        .IgnoredResponseStatuses(HttpStatusCode.NotFound)